QALB-Boy/blog/_posts/2017-04-06-qalb-boy-gamified-learning-platform.markdown

 fig-caption: # Add figcaption (optional)
 tags: [charity, e-learning, waqf]
 ---
-When I was studying Physics at University of London Royal Holloway, I had an idea.
-What if there was a way to help teach poor kids through an app.
+When I was studying Physics at the University of London Royal Holloway, I had an idea.
+What if there was a way to help teach poor kids through an app?

 ## QALB-Boy app
 The result of this thought process is now an app that is nearing completion for testing.